Establishing a start-up is no easy feat, and every start-up requires a lot of groundwork and careful research.

 Putting the theory into action

-Now that we've understood what each term means and how they work, it is time to see how they are interconnected.
+Now that we've understood what each term means and how they work, it is time to see how to put them together.
 Many entrepreneurs take one approach and stick to it, but we would recommend that, first and foremost, you do some experiments and see what works best for you.
 Search for examples of business plans and business model canvas and read through them.
 Try to see what makes sense and what is redundant.
 Once you have a good "feel" on how these two documents can describe a business, we recommend you do the following:

 create a business model canvas as soon as possible